Nerve cells, electrochemistry and biosignalling

 The Nernst equation

-The Nernst equation relates the cell’s electrode potential to the ion concentrations and temperature:
+- The Nernst equation relates the cell’s electrode potential to ion concentrations and temperature:

 Where:

-This simplified form shows that even a small difference in ion concentration (Q) can generate a measurable voltage, as the potential varies logarithmically with the concentration ratio.
+This form shows that even a small difference in ion concentration (Q) can generate a measurable voltage, because the potential depends logarithmically on the concentration ratio.

 Biosignalling (BC)

-Biosignalling involves the processes that allow cells to detect, process, and respond to external signals.
-Biosignalling relies on several specialized proteins embedded in the cell membrane:
+Biosignalling describes how cells detect, process, and respond to external signals.
+Many signalling pathways begin with specialized proteins embedded in the cell membrane, including the following.

-These channels control the flow of ions into and out of cells, thereby influencing electrical activity and cellular responses.
-They come in different types:
+Gated ion channels: These channels control the flow of ions into and out of cells, which can change electrical activity and trigger cellular responses.
+Common types include:

-Voltage-gated channels: Open or close in response to changes in the electrical potential across the cell membrane.
-This mechanism is essential in neurons and muscle cells, where rapid changes in voltage trigger the transmission of signals.
+- Voltage-gated channels: Open or close in response to changes in the electrical potential across the cell membrane.
+This mechanism is essential in neurons and muscle cells, where rapid voltage changes trigger signal transmission.

-Ligand-gated channels: Respond to the binding of specific molecules (ligands) such as neurotransmitters.
-When a ligand attaches to the channel, it induces a conformational change that opens the channel, allowing ions to pass through and alter the cell’s electrical state.
+- Ligand-gated channels: Respond to the binding of specific molecules (ligands), such as neurotransmitters.
+Ligand binding causes a conformational change that opens the channel, allowing ions to pass and altering the cell’s electrical state.

 Receptor enzymes:

-These receptors combine signal detection with enzymatic activity.
-When a ligand binds to a receptor enzyme, it activates an intrinsic catalytic function that can modify other proteins (often through phosphorylation).
-This action triggers a cascade of intracellular signals, enabling the cell to mount a coordinated response to the initial stimulus.
+- These receptors combine signal detection with enzymatic activity.
+When a ligand binds, it activates an intrinsic catalytic function that can modify other proteins (often through phosphorylation).
+This can trigger a cascade of intracellular signals, producing a coordinated response to the original stimulus.

 G Protein-Coupled Receptors (GPCRs):

-Representing one of the largest families of cell-surface receptors, GPCRs mediate a wide variety of physiological processes.
-Upon ligand binding, a GPCR undergoes a structural change that activates an associated G protein.
-The activated G protein then interacts with other intracellular effectors, setting off a chain of events that can alter cellular metabolism, gene expression, or other functions.
+- One of the largest families of cell-surface receptors, GPCRs mediate many physiological processes.
+When a ligand binds, the receptor changes shape and activates an associated G protein.
+The activated G protein then interacts with intracellular effectors, starting a chain of events that can alter cellular metabolism, gene expression, or other functions.